Nightscou2018/pebble_basic_openaps/README.md

         sudo apt-get install bluez

-        to pair your watch, look at section bluetoothctl of instructions in the next link https://wiki.debian.org/BluetoothUser
+        to pair your watch, look at section: "using bluetoothctl" of instructions in the next link https://wiki.debian.org/BluetoothUser

 Libpebble2